ktsn/vue-sfc-parser/README.md

 }
 ```

-The `SFCBlcok` is similar to `vue-template-compiler` one too, but having additional helper methods.
+The `SFCBlock` is similar to `vue-template-compiler` one too, but having additional helper methods.

 ### Additional Helpers of SFCBlock